Symphony No. 2 in C minor, Op.9 "Esfandiyar"

 I think it's been a while since I listened to the piano "Piano Sonata in c minor, Op.
 2".
 I think I fell in love with the piano while listening.
 I was touched and reminded of the person I love, and I think there were many things that crossed my mind.
 It wasn't a fast tempo, but it felt like I was being delivered to the listeners.

-Arashk Azizi is an Iranian contemporary classical composer, pianist, music producer, and author based in Tallinn, Estonia.
+Arashk Azizi is an Iranian composer, pianist, music producer, and author based in Tallinn, Estonia.
+His compositions center around storytelling, as he creates narrative pieces that retell ancient and modern myths and epics, particularly Persian and Middle Eastern tales.